Kreyu/data-table-bundle/docs/getting-started/installation.md

 ];
 ```

-## Enable the Symfony UX Integration
+## Enable the Symfony UX integration

 This bundle provides front-end scripts created using the [Stimulus JavaScript framework](https://stimulus.hotwired.dev/).
 To begin with, make sure your application uses the [Symfony Stimulus Bridge](https://github.com/symfony/stimulus-bridge).